incident.io vs Blameless

 While SREs are a key persona we build for, and we offer valuable SRE tooling like integrations with GitHub to track incident PRs or a first class Catalog to manage your services, we always ensure we can be used by non-technical people too.

-In practice, this means you won't find us asking for template strings or code snippets to configure your instance: you'll have a web dashboard that anyone from your organisation can use, even if we still have a Terraform provider for those who prefer config-as-code!
+In practice, this means you won't find us asking for template strings or code snippets to configure your instance: you'll have a web dashboard that anyone from your organization can use, even if we still have a Terraform provider for those who prefer config-as-code!

 Native Status Pages vs integration with third-party providers